rabie-snoussi/pixel-game/README.md

 <sup>_Hero running without collisions_</sup>

-Attacks work almost the same but without vectors, we check instead if the hitbox goes inside enemy's hurtbox, that's when we detect a collision.
+Attacks work almost the same but without vectors, we check instead, if the hitbox goes inside enemy's hurtbox, that's when we detect a collision.

 <br>